thatjuancodes/gemini-ui-prompt-demo/README.md

 4. Replace `your_api_key_here` with your actual Gemini API key

 ## Model Information
+This application uses the following models from Google's Generative AI:
+- `gemini-pro` - For text-only prompts
+- `gemini-1.5-flash` - For PDF file analysis (multimodal capabilities)

+Note: The previously used `gemini-pro-vision` model was deprecated by Google on July 12, 2024.
+The application now uses the recommended `gemini-1.5-flash` model instead.

-This application uses the `gemini-1.5-pro` model from Google's Generative AI.
-If you encounter model-related errors, check the [Google AI documentation](https://ai.google.dev/models/gemini) for the latest available models.
+If you encounter model-related errors, check the [Google AI documentation](https://ai.google.dev/models/gemini) for the latest available models and their capabilities.

+## Features
+- Text-based prompts with the Gemini API
+- PDF file upload and analysis
+- Sample prompts for quick testing
+- Response history for text prompts

 ## Available Scripts